SciencesPoDRIS/long_term_archiving/README.md

 ## How to use it ?

-long_term_preservation can be used with any system compatible with python 2.5 by invoking the command
+long_term_archiving can be used with any system compatible with python 2.5 by invoking the command

 `python scripts/long_term_archiving.py MY_PROJECT`